Discretionary Housing Payment

 Christchurch area and Poole area residents

-Complete the online Discretionary Household Payment application form.
+Complete the online Discretionary Housing Payment application form.

 When filling in the form, make sure you answer every question.
 If there’s anything you do not understand, please contact us.